mstachowsky/Klein-Clientside/README.md

 For example let's say we have a markdown file called "test", and a folder called "pages" that contain pages 1 to 3 with the names "page1", "page2", "page3".
 All of this is within the `BOOKS` directory.
 The file structures can be seen below.
   ```
-  test.md
+  >>test.md
   !Book bookName

   !addPage pages/page1.pg
   !addPage pages/page2.pg
   !addPage pages/page3.pg
   ```

   ```
-  page1.pg
+  >>page1.pg
   !Page pageName

     some content

   !endPage
   ```

 ### Answer boxes: the `!ans` directive

 Answer boxes are currently only available as text or numeric input boxes.
-Multiple choice and other options are TODO.
 There are two ways to create an answer box: either as a text or a numeric box.

 Text answer boxes match the answer string directly.
 The syntax is:

 `!ans textToMatch id`

 To create a numeric answer box, you specify the answer with a colon separated string.
 The string always begins with "numeric", then the numeric nominal answer, then either the string "absolute" or a tolerance on the nominal answer.
+You may replace the numeric nomial answer with an equation surrounded by round brackets.
 It looks like this:

 `!ans numeric:2:absolute id`